Today Lee Steinfeld “Leonhart” discusses launching a successful YouTube channel and raising funds for charity.

 How long did it take to build up your subscribers?

 I would steadily grow in subscribers and I’d do it well.
 In 2016 when the mobile game Pokémon GO came out, it brought many new players back or to collecting cards again.
-Pokémon GO was extremely popular and at the time of its release I was able to go from around 17,000 subscribers to almost 100,000 subscribers.
+Pokémon GO was extremely popular and at the time of its release, I was able to go from around 17,000 subscribers to almost 100,000 subscribers.
 I’m now getting close to hitting 400,000 subscribers.

 How long were you at it before the channel started making money?

 I went full-time with my YouTube channel in September of 2017 however I was patient before making the move.
-The landscape of YouTube is always changing but it took a couple years before I was able to say I was comfortable with how much I was making through YouTube to be able to go full-time with it.
+The landscape of YouTube is always changing but it took a couple of years before I was able to say I was comfortable with how much I was making through YouTube to be able to go full-time with it.
 That being said, I was an attorney beforehand, but my passion and what truly made me happy was entertaining others, so I took the risk and went full-time. (a calculated risk though, ha).

 Any tips for YouTubers trying to get the first 1000 subscribers?